 Partitura – Music Chapel & Maria-João Pires

-Many schools and conservatoires exist to simply analyse and teach music, but this transmission is of quite a different nature.
-The constraints linked to developing a career are hardly favourable: the dynamic of exams and competitions involves rivalry and glorification of oneself, and this greatly risks turning the musician away from this subtle dimension, so delicate to get close to.
+Many schools and conservatories exist to simply analyze and teach music, but this transmission is of a quite different nature.
+The constraints linked to developing a career are hardly favorable: the dynamic of exams and competitions involves rivalry and self-glorification, and this greatly risks turning the musician away from this subtle dimension which is so difficult to attain.
 Everyone knows one can only harness grace.

-Aiming to thwart the harmful effects of the ‘star-system’, to discover the potential of the upcoming generation, to offer a new perspective on the function of music and to deepen the sense of this concert ritual, the Partitura Project and the Chapel provides a unique launch pad, along the same lines as its high expectations and aims.
-It is about rising to the challenge- for a music school, a composer, a musician, even for everyone in the audience: it is about awakening that sound which can easily escape us, but which gives us all meaning.
+Aiming to thwart the harmful effects of the “star system”, to discover the potential of the upcoming generation, to offer a new perspective on the function of music and to deepen the sense of this concert ritual, the Partitura project and the Music Chapel provide a unique launch pad, along the same lines as its high expectations and aims.
+It is about rising to the challenge – for a music school, a composer, a musician, even for everyone in the audience.
+It is about awakening that sound which can easily escape us, but which gives us all meaning.

 - Julien Brocal, piano

 - Lilit Grigoryan, piano

 - Nahanaël Gouin, piano

 Lincoln House | 300 High Holborn | London WC1V 7JH

 Tel +44 20 7400 1700 | Fax +44 20 7400 1799 | http://www.askonasholt.co.uk